Crockpot Breakfast Casserole with Ham and Gruyere

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Friends and family will oooh and ahhhh over this gourmet Crockpot Breakfast Casserole that includes bacon, Gruyere cheese, and a host of colorful veggies.
+Friends and family will oooh and ahhhh over this gourmet Crockpot Breakfast Casserole that includes ham (or bacon), cheddar and Gruyere cheeses, and a host of colorful veggies.
 Our well-tested method yields a perfectly cooked, mouthwatering casserole for Christmas breakfast, Easter lunch, or dinner for a group!

 6 Reasons You’ll Love This Recipe